Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 **Analysis on the COVID period, segmented into wave 1 (2020) and wave 2 (2021) for comparison purposes, shows that flexibility in rental prices was associated with a moderate reduction in occupancy**

-- **Throughout wave 1, rental reduction measures were adopted to avoid vanacy** In this period, following a careful assessment of tenant profiles, temporary reductions were offered to more sensitive segments.
+- **Throughout wave 1, rental reduction measures were adopted to avoid vanacy.**
+In this period, following a careful assessment of tenant profiles, temporary reductions were offered to more sensitive segments.
 This approach seems to have helped maintain occupancy, as well as tenant satifasfaction, at levels comparable to pre-COVID years (2019), while losses remained moderate relative to the same year.

 - **Wave 2 was characterized by longer vacancy durations**